Moku-hanga: Traditional Japanese Woodblock Printing with Kanani Miyamoto

 Location: Portland Studio

 Teacher: Kanani Miyamoto

 No previous experience necessary.
-Open to all adults, 16 & up.
+Open to students 16 & up.

 Please take a look at our updated cancellation policy.